miladrahimi/php-jwt/README.md

 * Finding Verifier:
   * [NoKidException](src/Exceptions/NoKidException.php) when there is no `kid` in the token header.
   * [VerifierNotFoundException](src/Exceptions/VerifierNotFoundException.php) when no key/verifier matches the `kid` in the token header.

+All of the exceptions mentioned are subclasses of the `JwtException` exception.
+By catching `JwtException`, you can handle all these cases collectively instead of catching each one individually.

 ## License
 PHP-JWT is initially created by [Milad Rahimi](http://miladrahimi.com)